 Observability: In depth understanding of a cluster’s state is essential for a production environment.Two main types of data streams provide insight to the control plane’s health: logs and monitoring metrics.
 Diagnostic logging records an event timeline and describes state changes.
 Metrics provide lightweight instrumentation about system resources.
 Metrics are used for a variety of tasks — capacity planning, triggering alarms, and initial triangulation during root cause analysis of a pathological state.
 Logs provide detailed, context specific descriptions, which are utilized to troubleshoot and remediate erroneous cluster conditions.
 The logging and monitoring solution needs to scale horizontally alongside with the worker nodes.

 Artifact management: Kubernetes uses text-based manifests to deploy and manage binary containers, which are typically built from source.
 Two types of tools are needed: source version control and binary repository management.
 Version control systems store and track predominantly source code, configuration files, and documentation.
 Binary repositories provide analogous functionality for containers, OS packages, and built executable binaries.
 A binary repository can integrate directly with Kubernetes as a container registry.
-Most public clouds offer registries as a service, which can be utilised both for cloud-based Kubernetes deployments, as well as on prem.
+Most public clouds offer registries as a service, which can be utilised both for cloud-based Kubernetes deployments, as well as on-prem.
 Private registries can be used when compliance requirements do not allow for hosted solutions.

 High availability (HA): Production-grade is virtually synonymous with a highly available control plane.
 Kubernetes includes components that accommodate active/passive, active/active, and clustered HA configuration.
 A minimum of three nodes (typically physical servers or properly sized virtual machines) is necessary to host the associated services.
 Isolation of the respective services, fine-grained control of resource allocation, and streamlined updates and upgrades can be accommodated by additionally utilising machine containers for each cluster service.

 At the current stage of the Kubernetes wave, a minimalistic cluster is a nimble cluster.
 As Kubernetes evolves quickly, along with its ecosystem, it is crucial to cherry pick additional components progressively and maintain agility for alternative options in the future.
 MicroK8s is an ideal solution within this context, as it comes with a very simple and fast set-up and a great set of add-ons, out-of-the-box.